-SqCWD has identified 1,2,3-trichloropropane (TCP) at its Country Club production well, which is drilled within the Aromas Red Sands and Purisima F unit aquifers.
-The source of the 1,2,3-TCP in groundwater at this location is believed to be past use of fumigants that contained 1,2,3-TCP as an impurity, based on past agricultural land uses near the well.
-The state drinking water standard for 1,2,3-TCP is 5 parts per trillion (ppt).
+A localized plume of SqCWD has identified 1,2,3-trichloropropane (TCP) at the SqCWD'sits Country Club production well, which is drilled within the Aromas aquiferRed Sands and Purisima F unit-aquifers.
+The source of the 1,2,3-TCP in groundwater at this location may is believed to be due to a legacy of fumigantpast use associated with the historicof fumigants that contained 1,2,3-TCP as an impurity, based on past agricultural use ofland uses near the well-site.
+The maximum 1,2,3-TCP concentration has been 13 ppt in 2008 and 2010, and currently concentrations are generally less than 0.000009 mg/L. As the groundwater quality remains over the state drinking water standard of 0.000005 mg/L (orfor 1,2,3-TCP is 5 parts per trillion), (ppt).
 The recent average concentration in the Country Club well for 1,2,3-TCP is approximately 6 ppt.
-SqCWD is currently not pumping from this well, but has plans to use the Country Club well once a treatment plant for 1,2,3-TCP has been constructed and water from this well again meets or exceeds state drinking water quality standards.
+SqCWD is currently not pumping from this well, but has plans to use it again the Country Club well once a treatment plant for 1,2,3-TCP has been constructed.